Recommendations

 Closure Date:

-5 We recommended that facility managers ensure patient care areas are clean and monitor compliance.
+5 We recommended that facility managers ensure patient care equipment items and surfaces are clean and monitor compliance.

 Closure Date: